 Myth #10: You should avoid ARMs.

 An adjustable-rate mortgage (ARM) is a home loan that has an initial low interest rate for a fixed term (often 5 or 7 years) that then resets periodically (ex: once a year) after that.
-These loans are attractive because of low interest rates at the beginning of the term, but the potential for rates to increase after the fixed term can make them a major risk, and since the 2008 housing crisis, they’ve had a bad rap.
+These loans are attractive because of low interest rates at the beginning of the term, but the potential for rates to increase after the fixed term can make them riskier than fixed-rate loans, and since the 2008 housing crisis, they’ve had a bad rap.

 If you are planning to move or refinance within a few years (i.e. before your fixed-rate term ends), ARMs can actually be a strategic move.
 You’ll potentially save on interest early and won’t have to deal with the risks of the variable rate later.